 An internship is a structured and monitored work or service experience for a student.
-During the internship, the student should have designated learning goals and should be able to reflect upon the entire internship experience in terms of the knowledge he or she has gained.
+During the internship, the student should have designated learning goals and be able to reflect upon the entire internship experience in terms of the knowledge they have gained.
 Both the student and the organization should benefit from an internship program.
-Internships may contain repetitive tasks but must include at least one substantial project where students can offer solutions to a real business problem.
+Internships may contain repetitive tasks, but must include at least one substantial project where students can offer solutions to a real business problem.

 Why Should I Host Interns?

-Be as specific as possible with job duties and responsibilities, because your intern will need and want structure.
-Developing a written job description and reviewing all expected work outcomes with the intern on a regular basis can accomplish this.
+- Be as specific as possible with job duties and responsibilities as your intern will need and want structure.
+This can be accomplished by developing a written job description and reviewing all expected work outcomes with the intern on a regular basis.

 What Should the Intern Get Out of the Job?